crappistmartin/crappistmartin.github.io/source/_posts/2014-01-11-flogging-the-elephant.markdown

 It should be noted that most of these developments didn't entail the huge transfer of public land that the Heygate development requires.
 So the case for revealing the facts and the figures that allowed this to happen - without getting the affordable housing in return - is that much stronger, and as the Information Commissioner said in his report: disclosure is __ _"heavily in the public interest"_ __.

-<font size="1"><p id="footnote-1">[1] This is based on an expected average sales value of £700 per sq foot (269,000sq ft total = £188m).
-The Strata [achieved £615 per sq foot](http://www.24dash.com/news/housing/2010-10-14-strata-inside-the-marmite-tower) on average.
-Plus 13,000 sq ft of retail in One the Elephant's pavilion = approx value between £5-10m) </p></font>
+<font size="1"><p id="footnote-1">[1] This is based on an expected average sales value of £815 per sq foot, which was the average sales price [achieved](http://www.colliers.com/~/media/Files/EMEA/UK/research/residential/201202-central-london-residential-market.pdf) by the Strata tower.  __One the Elephant__ comprises 269,000sq ft of residential floorspace in total; the total expected residential sales is therefore £219m (269k X £815), plus 13,000 sq ft of retail in __One the Elephant__'s pavilion with an approximate value of £10m.</p></font>